FStarLang/FStar/pulse/README.md

 ### Calling F* directly

+If you already have an existing `Makefile` for your Steel-based project, you now need to pass new options to your Makefile to use Steel from this repository, as described in this section.

 To call F* with Steel:

 1. Make sure F* and Steel are properly located, following steps 1 and 2 above.